strongestweapon/hojunsong/works/works.md

 ## Don't Compress Me
 2009, 2015, 2016, 2017, 2018
-Don't Compress Me: in search of anti-compression movements is a project in which participants do their best to create movements for 10 seconds, so that their movements(existence) are not easily compressed by the video compression algorithm.
+Don't Compress Me is a project in which participants do their best to create movements for 10 seconds, so that their movements(existence) are not easily compressed by the video compression algorithm.
 Participants stand in front of a camera and take 10 seconds video, and the least compressed person, the largest file size after compression, wins.
 Random movements should interfere with the efficiency of compression codecs such as H.264, but in fact, as soon as they recognized, they fall into irony of not moving randomly.
-How can we posistion ourselves outside of the A.I.'s predictions?
+How can we move and think outside of the A.I.'s predictions?

 ## The Great Explosion
 2020